graphtastic/subgraph-dgraph-software-supply-chain/docs/design/on--dgraph-docker-compose.md

 ## Architecting a Resilient Dgraph Cluster with Docker Compose

-### Introduction: Beyond the standalone Image
+### Introduction: Moving beyond the standalone image

 Initial exploration of Dgraph often begins with the `dgraph/standalone` Docker image, a convenient tool for quick demonstrations.
 However, this all-in-one image, which bundles Dgraph Zero and Alpha processes into a single container, is explicitly designated as unsuitable for production environments and, by extension, for any serious development or testing workload.
 Relying on this image introduces significant architectural compromises, including a lack of service isolation, an inability to scale components independently, and opaque resource management.
 Furthermore, historical inconsistencies regarding the inclusion of the Ratel UI have created confusion and demonstrated the brittleness of such a monolithic approach.

-To build a robust system, one must start with a production-like architecture from the outset.
+We start with a production-like architecture from the outset.
 This involves a multi-service deployment where each component of the Dgraph cluster is managed as a distinct, containerized service.
-This approach ensures that the development environment accurately reflects the behavior and operational characteristics of a production deployment.
+We will use docker compose initially to facilitate CI workflows as well as local iterative development, then generate kubernetes manifests.
+This approach ensures that the development environment accurately reflects the behavior and operational characteristics of a production deployment from the outset of the effort.

 ### The Core Components of a Dgraph Cluster

 A standard Dgraph cluster is composed of three primary, independent components that work in concert:

+**TODO: diagram**

 *   **Dgraph Zero: The Cluster Coordinator**
     Dgraph Zero serves as the control plane of the cluster.
 Its responsibilities include managing cluster metadata, distributing data shards (known as tablets) across Alpha nodes, and maintaining cluster-wide consensus using the Raft protocol.
 It orchestrates leader elections within replica groups and acts as the central authority for transaction timestamp assignment.
 Zero communicates with Alpha nodes over a gRPC port (default `5080`) and exposes an HTTP endpoint for administrative and metrics purposes (default `6080`).